marcogiglio/computing-notes/os/sel4.md

 On x86, seL4 can be configured to support multiple CPUs.
 Current multicore support is through a multikernel configuration where each booted CPU is given a portion of available memory.
 Cores can then communicate via limited shared memory and kernel supported IPIs.

-seL4 can be used as an hypervisor.
+seL4 can be used as an hypervisor by using camKEES-VM

+### References